imsidharthpriyadarshi/Mesway-Find-Mess-Meal/README.md

 ## Features

+- **OAuth Authentication**: By implementing OAuth2 with JWT tokens, Mesway ensures a reliable and scalable authentication solution, safeguarding user accounts and enhancing the overall user experience.

 - **Password-less Sign-in/Sign-up**: Authenticate users via OTP, eliminating the need for passwords and ensuring a secure login process.

+- **Location-Based Search**: Enable users to find nearby mess services based on their current location, enhancing convenience and accessibility.

+- **Delivery Code**: Users can generate a unique delivery code for their orders, simplifying the pickup process and ensuring secure delivery.

+- **Contact Delivery Boy**: Users have the option to directly call the assigned delivery personnel for real-time updates or to communicate specific instructions regarding their order.

+- **Order History**: Users can conveniently track their order history, providing insights into past purchases and deliveries.

 - **User Profile Management**: Allow users to manage their profiles, including personal details and preferences, for a customized experience.

-- **Location-Based Search**: Enable users to find nearby mess services based on their current location, enhancing convenience and accessibility.

 - **Review and Rating System**: Empower users to leave reviews and ratings for mess services, facilitating informed decision-making for others.